 How to block it?
 Solution approach

-To solve this problem, if you happen to use Cloudflare's CDN service, we can efficiently block these illegal requests through CloudFlare's custom security rules, protecting server resources and improving website security and access speed.
+To solve this problem, if you happen to use Cloudflare's CDN service, we can efficiently block these illegal requests through Cloudflare's custom security rules, protecting server resources and improving website security and access speed.

-As shown in the image below:
+As shown in the figure below:

 Practical Tutorial: Creating Custom Security Rules